ssiar-fastly/edge_deploy/README.md

 # NG WAF Deployment Script

 This Python script automates the deployment of Next-Gen Web Application Firewall (NG WAF).
 It handles the creation of edge security services, confirms the creation of Compute instance resources, and maps your corp and site to an existing Fastly service.
-Certainly!
-Here's a sample `README.md` file for your GitHub repository hosting the `edge_deploy.py` script:

 ---